Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Can’t be associated with Health Checks
   * Weighted
     * Control the % of the requests that go to each specific resource
-    * Assign each record a relative weight
+    * Assign each record a relative weight(weights don't need to sum up to 100)
     * DNS records must have the same name and type
     * Can be associated with Health Checks
     * Use cases: load balancing between regions, testing new application versions...
-    * Assign a weight of 0 to a record to stop sending traffic to a resource
+    * *Assign a weight of 0 to a record to stop sending traffic to a resource*
     * If all records have weight of 0, then all records will be returned equally
   * Failover(Active-Passive)
   * Latency based